mfrancisco9/coffee-dialer/README.md

 # coffee dialer

 This is a simple project using React, JS, HTML, and CSS.
+This project is [deployed live on GitHub pages](https://mfrancisco9.github.io/coffee-dialer/).

 ## description